-Students meet most weeks with a rotating roster of speakers drawn from regular and visiting staff for a lecture presentation around a given topic.
-The lecture is followed up by an additional tutorial.
+Students meet weekly for a lecture presentation around a given topic as specified in the Course Schedule.
+The lecture is followed up by an additional tutorial in which the lecture and set reading material are discussed.
 Students are encouraged to question and challenge ideas from the presenter and each other to get to the heart of their own sense of the material presented.

 Overview of Learning Resources

-Students are able to make use of the online and hardcopy ADRs that are archived from previous MFA graduates.
+Students are able to make use of the online and hardcopy ADRs that are archived from previous Masters Coursework graduates.
 The texts and bibliographies provide an excellent and nuanced resource for the research of specific discourses in contemporary arts practice.
+Check Canvas for details.

 The University Library has extensive resources for Art students.
 The Library has produced a subject guide that includes quality online and print resources for your studies [http://rmit.libguides.com/sb.php?subject_id=67925]

 An extensive searchable reading list is made available to all enrolled students via Canvas.